SalazarF92/EyeGaze/README.md

   converting that information into a position on a screen.
 The software is still under development, but has shown promising results so far.
   I have the intention to convert this layout with something more friendly to use as a future application.

-  As soon as possible I gonna be writing an article talking about specially of the mediapipe!
+  As soon as possible I gonna be writing an article talking about specially of mediapipe!

 **Background in:** Python with OpenCV, Mediapipe, Pandas and Numpy